fingerprintjs/fingerprintjs-android/docs/java_reference.md

 ### Backward compatibility

-If you want to get a newer version of fingerprint, but also get an older one for backward compatibility, you can get them as shown below:
+If you want to get a newer version of fingerprint, but also want to keep the old one for backward compatibility, you can get them both as shown below:

 ```kotlin